kailermai/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   a.
+Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   b.
+Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

-   1. Resize the window to an optimum size.
+   a.
+Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   b.
+Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Viewing help